micromata/ohmyzsh/README.md

 We'll admit it.
 Early in the Oh My Zsh world, we may have gotten a bit too theme happy.
 We have over one hundred themes now bundled.
 Most of them have [screenshots](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes) on the wiki.
 Check them out!

 #### Selecting a Theme

-_Robby's theme is the default one.
-It's not the fanciest one.
-It's not the simplest one.
-It's just the right one (for him)._

 Once you find a theme that you'd like to use, you will need to edit the `~/.zshrc` file.
 You'll see an environment variable (all caps) in there that looks like: